 K&L Microwave also invests heavily in its human capital, including continuous improvement teams that focus on making highly specific changes in productivity that have led to dramatic upgrades overall.
 Last year, the company’s sales rose by 15 percent even though its resources were the same.

 “We have a top-down drive for continuous improve-ment, with a very positive and a very receptive culture,” Knezevich said.
 The company’s drive also extends to environ-mental protection.
 Not long ago, K&L was recognized as the first in Maryland to enroll in the U.S. Environmental Protection Agency’s voluntary National Partnership for Environmental Priorities.
-Under the program, businesses strive to adopt practices to reduce waste and make more environmentally
+Under the program, businesses strive to adopt practices to reduce waste and make more environmentally sound products.

 K&L Microwave executives recently looked at their future business plan, and saw growth in a number of markets that the company serves, including fields such as medical and automotive, as well as products that work to minimize interference and other wireless products.